amousset/rudder/README.md

 This means there the packages publicly available users are the same as the packages provided to subscription users, with the same QA and security processes.
 This is not a two-speed model, but a "two-scope" model.

+### Do I need to reinstall everything if upgrading from Rudder _core_ to a subscription?

+The full Rudder solution is a direct superset of Rudder _core_, so you don't have to reinstall anything and your server and agents are compatible with the additional features which come as plugins.

+You may just need to change the repository URL on your systems to benefit from the extended maintenance in the future.

 ### What is the governance structure of the Rudder project?